neurocode-ai/leaf/README.md

 ```

-Next step is to install the required Python liraries.
+Next step is to install the required Python libraries.
 Easiest way to do this is with
 `pip` in the following way.
 ```
 $ python3 -m pip install -r requirements.txt